Bill Downing: Downing's last stand

 Downing returned to Willcox upon his release from prison and opened a saloon which he named the Free and Easy Saloon on the corner of Maley Street.
 Willcox at the time had an ordinance which forbade gambling, prostitution and the serving of alcohol to women.
 Downing was known as one to defy the law and he hired prostitutes who were highly skilled pickpockets.
 Constable Bud Snow and Ranger Speed arrested Downing for serving women at the Free and Easy.
 Downing had encountered Arizona Ranger William Slaughter “Billy” Speed before.
 Speed was among the jurors who acquitted Downing in the 1899, killing of William S. “Slim” Traynor.
 Despite that they became bitter enemies.
 Downing pleaded guilty and paid a fifty dollar fine.
 The very next day he was arrested again, this time he was charged with assaulting a barber.
 Again he pleaded guilty and paid a fine of ten dollars.

-The citizen's of Willcox became tired of Downing's defiance of the law and sent a citizens petition to Harry C. Wheeler, the Captain of the Arizona Rangers, requesting protection from the “drunk and unruly” saloon-keeper.
+The citizens of Willcox became tired of Downing's defiance of the law and sent a citizens petition to Harry C. Wheeler, the Captain of the Arizona Rangers, requesting protection from the “drunk and unruly” saloon-keeper.
 Wheeler received word that Downing had threaten to kill any officer who interfered with him.
 Thus, Wheeler ordered his men to kill Downing on the spot without any hesitation.

 Downing had some problems with Cuco Leal, a prostitute who lived in his saloon.
 He went to the office of Constable Snow to complain and to ask that she be removed from his saloon.
 At the same time he also warned that if Ranger Speed ever stuck his head inside of the door of his saloon, he would shoot it off.
 He also stated that he will kill Speed when the time is right.

 The following day a saloon customer complained that someone had stolen some of his money.
 Downing jumped to the conclusion that it was Cuco Leal.
 He confronted and beat her.
 She then ran into the Ranchman's Corral Saloon, whose owner was George McKittrick, a rival of Downing.
 McKittrick told Leal to stay in his saloon and to stay clear of the "Free and Easy" saloon.
 McKittrick then went to town Justice Page and told him about the Downing-Leal situation.
 Page issued a warrant for Downing's arrest and handed the warrant to Constable Bud Snow.
 The constable went to Ranger Speed's house and asked him to join him in presenting the warrant.
 Speed agreed and recommended that they act in the following morning.